 - Once again, water the whole plant, leaves and all.
 This probably sounds like too much water, but you would be surprised how much water can evaporate during the planting process.
 If you are working on a cool, still, overcast day, you can get away with a little less water, but never skip the final watering, once the plant is in the ground.

-- If possible, shield the new transplant from direct sunlight for 3-5 days.
+- If possible, shield the new transplant from direct sunlight for 3 to 5 days.
 Use a floating row cover or lean a board in front of the transplant to block direct sun.

 How to Care for the Plant After Transplanting

 Check the plant daily for the first couple of weeks.
 Transplants may need watering every day, if not more.
 Depending on the weather and the plant, you may need to water twice a day until it becomes established.
 The larger the plant and/or the fewer roots to top growth ratio, the more water will be needed.